tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 </html>
 ```

-confused?
+### X-A. Discussion
+- #1, #2 and #3 above shoulde be obvious
+- #4 and #5 above are both "falsy" values in that JavaScript (per the specification) coerces them to `false`
+- How is #6 true?
+Read on!

 Check out these links, and see the code sample below:
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean
 - https://developer.mozilla.org/en-US/docs/Glossary/Truthy
 - https://developer.mozilla.org/en-US/docs/Glossary/Falsy

+### X-B. 8 falsy values, and a single truthy one
 ```javascript
 // All of these are false values, excepting the last one - it turns out that "false" is true console.log(0 == false ?
 "0 is false" : "0 is true");